Shameel123/Understanding-Holy-Quran/Notes/10. Surah Yunus/Ruku 10/README.md

 - `What are they waiting for except to witness the repetition of the days of calamity that their predecessors witnessed?`
 - `Tell them:`
   - `'Wait; I too am waiting with you.`

+## Ayat 103

+- `Then, (when Allah's wrath falls upon the wicked) We save our Messengers and also those who believe.`
+- `It is incumbent on Us to deliver the believers.`